yogeshniu/yogesh/content/references/Optimization/power.md

 date = 2024-07-04T17:33:22+05:45
 draft = true
 +++
-To solve the power generation and load balancing problem using Pyomo and provide the data in a table format, here's a detailed guide:

 #### Problem Description

-You have a set of power generation units with specific limits and costs per unit of generation.
-Your goal is to optimize the generation from these units to meet the electricity demand while minimizing the total generation cost.
+We have a set of power generation units with specific limits and costs per unit of generation.
+Our goal is to optimize the generation from these units to meet the electricity demand while minimizing the total generation cost.

 #### Data